from £43 /night help Price for guests, Nights

 Availability Your dates are available

 Swallows Nest is an annexe to the owners house and sits in a beautiful garden with large pond and overlooking the Derbyshire countryside.
 It is at the end of a lane in the centre of the village having two pubs which both serve good food and has been fitted out to a very high standard.
 The village is surrounded by a network of public footpaths across some of the most beautiful countryside in England being in the the Peak District National Park and within five miles of the market town of Bakewell famous for its Bakewell puddings.
 The cottage which is all on one floor has a sitting/dining room with floor to ceiling windows and a gas fired log burning stove.
 The bedroom has a double bed with ample wardrobe and drawer space leading into a luxury bathroom with large walk-in shower.
 The kitchen has an electric oven with ceramic hob, fridge, freezer, microwave and dishwasher.
 Laundry facilities are available nearby - a short walk across the garden to the owners' laundry room with washing machine and tumble drier.
-There is parking next to the cottage for one car.
-The property has recently been completed and the owners are awaiting the production of a web page to enable visitors to see for themselves the surrounding countryside and the setting of this small but immaculate property.
+There is parking next to the cottage for one car and a lock-up cycle shed for the use of visitors wishing to bring their bicycles to enjoy the beautiful Peak District National Park.
+Views of the surrounding countryside from this small but immaculate property are obtained from most windows which are all double glazed.
 Unfortunately the village shop closed a few years ago and the nearest shop is approximately one mile away.
 There is a Sainsbury's supermarket seven miles away in Matlock and a Co-op supermarket in Bakewell.
 Within a few miles of Swallows Nest are many places of interest to visit and sights to see.
 Chatsworth House, the stately home of the Duke of Devonshire lies approximately six miles away and Haddon Hall (the home of the Duke of Rutland) is about four miles away.
-All linen and towels are provided.
+All linen and towels are provided and electricity is free.

 |Size||Sleeps up to 2, 1 bedrooms|